outdreamer/build-a-cure-1/docs/tasks/analysis_type_definitions.md

                 - different structures fulfill different structural solution metrics
                   - if 'cost' is the metric, measured by total distance traveled, that is clearly different across the various solution formats of FIG 10.

-          - functions to select a problem-solution connecting format trajectory
+          - functions to match & select a problem-solution connecting format trajectory

           - functions to decompose/aggregate problems/solutions (as shown in FIG 12)
             - break the problem space into sub-problems, that can execute their own interface traversal & solution-matching process to find sub-solutions